jahrichie/ruby-open-exchange-rates/README.md

 CurrencyConversion.calc_by_currency("EUR", 10000)

-# Return a hash of last caclualted exchange rates against the USD.
+# Return a hash of last exchange rates against the USD.
 CurrencyConversion.show_rates

 {"AED"=>3.673524, "AFN"=>56.5269, "ALL"=>101.35641, "AMD"=>417.297, "ANG"=>1.78898, "AOA"=>97.740925, "ARS"=>8.009547"...}